The Ultimate Fifth Wheel Guide & the Best Fifth Wheel RVs

 Fifth wheel RVs often stretch anywhere from 30 to 45 feet in length.
 Many families opt for fifth wheels because they’re usually some of the largest travel trailers.
 Fifth wheels can vary widely in weight, with the smallest starting at around 2,400 pounds and going up to 24,000 pounds.
 It’s critical to have a heavy-duty truck — and a fifth wheel hitch — to tow them.

 Unfortunately, not every fifth wheel will fit in any RV park.
 Many older parks have not updated their campsites to reflect the length of newer RVs.
 Even some national park campgrounds can’t accommodate an RV more than 30 feet long.
 If you plan to stay in state parks and national parks often, you may want to consider a short fifth wheel.
 Many RV parks across North America can accommodate RVs up to 45 feet long, but be aware that those spaces may be limited.
+Each National Park across the U.S. has its own set of rules and regulations regarding RV lengths.
 Make reservations in advance.

 Is a fifth wheel easy to tow?